tarasglek/caddy-reverse-bin/README.md

 pre-compiled CGI application like fossil or a Lua script, the impact will generally be insignificant.

-Important: CGI scripts should be located outside of Caddy's document root.
+**Important**: CGI scripts should be located outside of Caddy's document root.
 Otherwise, an inadvertent misconfiguration could result in Caddy delivering the script as an ordinary static resource.
 At best, this could merely confuse the site visitor.
 At worst, it could expose sensitive internal information